Documentation Home

 TRUNCATE TABLE can be used with Performance Schema summary tables, but the effect is to reset the summary columns to 0 or NULL, not to remove rows.
 See Section 29.12.20, “Performance Schema Summary Tables”.

 Truncating an InnoDB table that resides in a file-per-table tablespace drops the existing tablespace and creates a new one.
-As of MySQL 8.0.21, if the tablespace was created with an earlier version and resides in an unknown directory, InnoDB creates the new tablespace in the default location and writes the following warning to the error log: The DATA DIRECTORY location must be in a known directory.
+If the tablespace was created with an earlier version and resides in an unknown directory, InnoDB creates the new tablespace in the default location and writes the following warning to the error log: The DATA DIRECTORY location must be in a known directory.
 The DATA DIRECTORY location will be ignored and the file will be put into the default datadir location.
 Known directories are those defined by the datadir, innodb_data_home_dir, and innodb_directories variables.
 To have TRUNCATE TABLE create the tablespace in its current location, add the directory to the innodb_directories setting before running TRUNCATE TABLE.